bloodybit/GSLSBC/docs/install.md

 # Installation manual

-On a Debian-based system, execute the following commands to build GReg
+On a Debian-based system, execute the following commands to build GSLSBC

 - Install maven and git:
 ```